logo

 Mines vs CoinFlip: Which Instant Game is Safer? image

-Both titles live in the fast-bet lane of our Instant Games cluster, yet they approach risk in opposite ways.
-CoinFlip offers a single 50/50 coin toss at ~98 % RTP (1.98 × payout).
-Mines lets you choose mine density; RTP slides from ~99 % with one mine to ~96 % with 10+ mines.
+Both titles are in the fast-bet lane of our Instant Games cluster, yet they approach risk in opposite ways.
+CoinFlip offers a single 50/50 coin toss at ~98% RTP (1.98 × payout).
+Mines lets you choose mine density; RTP slides from ~99% with one mine to ~96% with 10+ mines.
 Understanding those levers is the key to deciding which game feels “safer.”

 Metric / SettingMines (3 mines)Mines (10 mines)CoinFlip